flaf/miscellaneous/puppet/modules/puppetserver/README.md

 url: for instance `http://mypuppetforge.domain.tld:8080` (with the protocol, ie http or https, and the port if different of 80).

+The `http_proxy` parameter must have the structure in the example above or the `undef` value which is the default value (in this case the server doesn't use any HTTP proxy at all).
+If set with the structure above, in this case the HTTP proxy is used at least during some `gem install` commands required during the installation.
+If the key `in_puppet_conf` is set to true, the HTTP proxy is defined too in the `puppet.conf` configuration via the options `http_proxy_host` and `http_proxy_port`.
+Warning, in this case, the proxy is used for any puppet run (via `puppet agent --test`) or for any module installation (via `puppet module install ...`).

 The `strict` parameter is the value of the option `strict` in the `puppet.conf` file.
 The possible values are `'off'`,